Legal Blog

 The most obvious consequence of a drunk driving conviction on your job would be if you are sentenced to jail time for the offense.
 Any significant time in jail would leave most employers with no option but to terminate your employment.
 Even a first-time conviction can potentially lead to jail time, as a first offense is considered a Class C misdemeanor and carries the possibility of up to 60 days in jail.

-If a first offense is due to a blood alcohol level of .15 percent or above or involves endangering another person the possibility of extended jail time increases significantly.
+If a first offense DUI is due to a blood alcohol level of .15 percent or above or involves endangering another person the possibility of extended jail time increases significantly.
 The more serious first-time offenses are considered Class A misdemeanors and carry the possibility of up to one year in jail.

 Multiple offenses or causing injuries while driving drunk can lead to felony charges, which then carry mandatory time in prison for at least six months.